Καθηγητής Aled Gruffydd Jones

 ‘The photography of Welsh Christians in India 1890-1947’, Y Drwm, National Library of Wales, 2 November 2005.

-‘Dialogues at the edges: Islam, Christianity and civil society in Bengal and Wales 1860-1930’, Imperial and Commonwealth History Conference, Bristol, 13 July 2007
+‘Dialogues at the edges: Islam, Christianity and civil society in Bengal and Wales 1860-1930’, Imperial and Commonwealth History Conference, University of Bristol, 13 July 2007

 ‘Photography in the Welsh Missionary Project in India 1896-1947’, Religious Archives Group Conference, British Library, London, 14 April 2008.

-‘Powers of the Press, 16 years on’, keynote lecture, Media History Conference, 5 July 2012
+‘Powers of the Press, 16 years on’, Keynote Lecture, Media History Annual Conference, 5 July 2012

 ‘Public Education and Major Libraries in the UK: policy and practice’, public lecture, Shanghai Library, Shanghai, China, 27 July 2012.